MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 track7_link: https://sounds.mailta.pe/XXX/track7.mp3
 episode_URL: https://mailta.pe/598/Joshua-Idehen/
 ---
 MailTape is full of joy to welcome dear guest Joshua Idehen this morning !
-Today, Joshua Idehen gifts our Sunday with an absolutely vibrant selection crafted with care -- just the right mix to start the day with some dancing ;) Based in Stockholm, Joshua Idehen
+Today, Joshua Idehen gifts our Sunday with a playlist crafted with care -- just the right mix to start the day with some dancing ;) Based in Stockholm, Joshua Idehen

 # Guest's selection